Estrogen-Destiny/fieldlab_backend/DoD.md

 # Definition of Done

-**Duidelijke Beschrijving:**

-Een "Definition of Done" (DoD) is een lijst met criteria die bepalen wanneer een taak, user story of project als voltooid wordt beschouwd, waardoor teams een duidelijke standaard hebben voor de oplevering van werk.

-**DoD:**

-- **Functionele vereisten:** De taak, functie of user story voldoet aan alle functionele vereisten zoals gespecificeerd in de productbacklog.
+### Clear Description:
+- A “Definition of Done” (DoD) is a list of criteria that determine when a task, user story, or project is considered complete, giving teams a clear standard for work delivery.

+### Definition of done:

+### Functional Requirements:
+- The task, feature, or user story meets all functional requirements as specified in the product backlog.

-- **Unit Tests:** Alle relevante unit tests zijn geschreven en alle tests slagen zonder fouten.
+- **Unit Tests:** All relevant unit tests have been written and all tests pass without errors.

-- **Code Review:** De code is beoordeeld en goedgekeurd door teamleden.
+- **Code Review:** The code has been reviewed and approved by team members.

-- **Documentatie:** Relevante documentatie is bijgewerkt.
+- **Documentation:** Relevant documentation has been updated.

-- **Acceptatiecriteria:** Het voldoet aan DoR.
+- **Acceptance criteria:** It complies with DoR.

-- **Geen bekende bugs:** Er zijn geen bekende bugs of fouten die de functionaliteit verstoren.

-- **Geen openstaande taken:** Er zijn geen openstaande taken of afhankelijkheden voor deze taak.

-- **Klaar voor release op branch main:** De taak kan zonder problemen worden vrijgegeven op de main branch.
+- **No known bugs:** There are no known bugs or errors that disrupt functionality.

+- **No open tasks:** There are no open tasks or dependencies for this task.

+- **Ready for release on main branch:** The job can be released on the main branch without any problems.